aniketadhikari/smu-lamp/README.md

 * allow the professor to create student groups (DONE)
 * allow the professor to schedule peer evaluations (DONE)
 * allow the student to complete peer evaluations (DONE)
-* provide operational reporting, for all of the above
+* provide operational reporting, for all of the above (DONE)

 Note that your project should be customized to Singapore Management University’s needs: consult the smu.edu.sg website for information on SMU branding, SMU courses, SMU semesters, etc.  Projects that include only VT branding, VT courses, VT semesters, etc. will lose points.